Maryland Medical Marijuana Card

-Medical marijuana can be used for any severe condition for which other medical treatments have been ineffective, and if the symptoms reasonably can be expected to be relieved by the medical use of medical cannabis.
+Medical marijuana can be used for ANY severe condition for which other medical treatments have been ineffective, and if the symptoms reasonably can be expected to be relieved by the medical use of medical cannabis.
+Virtually all conditions qualify!

-For your first visit with Green Health Docs, you will want to bring any documentation that can be used to verify your medical condition.
-This includes, but not limited to, things such as: pill bottles, prescriptions, and/or anything else that confirms your medical history with the condition.
+For your first visit with Green Health Docs, you will want to bring any documentation or proof that can be used to verify your medical condition.
+This includes, but not limited to, things such as: pill bottles, prescriptions, medical records, doctor’s notes and/or anything else that confirms your medical history with the condition.

 A Green Health Doctor will evaluate you by reviewing your medical records and performing a physical examination.